Chemical Engineering, MSCHE

 Students enrolled in a graduate degree program in the College of Engineering have the opportunity to pursue an engineering graduate certificate in addition to or in combination with the MS degree.
 For more information, please refer to Graduate Certificate Programs.

 Master's Degree in Chemical Engineering with Graduate Certificate in Engineering Leadership

-Students may complete a master's degree in Chemical Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
+Students may complete a Master of Science in Chemical Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
-The program requires fulfillment of the16 semester-hour-curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry based challenge project with multiple mentors.
-The integrated 32 semester hour degree and certificate will require 16 hours of advisor-approved Chemical Engineering technical courses.
+The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
+The integrated 32-semester-hour degree and certificate will require 16 hours of advisor-approved chemical engineering technical courses.

 Complete all courses and requirements listed below unless otherwise indicated.